Nethsara14/Nethsara14/README.md

 ### 👨‍💻 About Me

-I am a versatile **Full-Stack Software Engineering Undergraduate** from Matara, Sri Lanka
+Hi, I'm **Sasindu Nethsara Karanayaka**, a versatile Full-Stack Software Engineering Undergraduate from Matara, Sri Lanka 🇱🇰
 Driven by solving complex technical challenges and translating real-world problems into clean, scalable code with an emphasis on performance and clean architecture.

 - 🔭 **Building & Innovating:** Built diverse websites, web applications, and SaaS products, while constantly exploring modern tools to create innovative solutions.